 - Add green beans to a steamer basket in a pot of water and boil for 8-10 minutes or until tender.
-If you have another way you prefer to make your fresh green beans (like a pressure cooker ) that is fine too.
-The goal is to get to where the fresh green beans are able to be tender and cut.
+If you have another way, you prefer to make your fresh green beans (like a pressure cooker), that is fine too.
+The goal is to get to where the fresh green beans can be tender and cut.
 Drain boiling water carefully.
 While you should make sure green beans are completely drained of water, there is no need to give them an ice water bath to cool.

 - Add steamed green beans to a large mixing bowl, stir in cream of mushroom soup, 1 cup of cheese, and half of the french fried onions.
 Mix well until all combined.